andrewt3000/MachineLearning/neuralNets.md

 ### Neural network architecture
 The architecture of a neural network is fixed before it is trained and has the following properties.
 - Neural networks are composed of input layers, hidden layers and output layers.
+- Output layers are **predictions**
 - Layers are connected by weighted synapses (the lines with arrows) that multiply their input times the weight.
 - Hidden layer consists of neurons (the circles) that sum their inputs from synapses and execute an activation function on the sum.
 - Neural networks also typically have a single bias input node that is a constant value.
 It's similar to the constant in a linear function.
 Biases ensure that even when all input features are zero, a neuron can still output a non-zero value.
 (The bias is missing in diagram below)